All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 A complete list of known MOTS-c side effects, from common injection site reactions to rare concerns.
 Understand the safety profile before starting this peptide.

 MOTS-c side effects are generally mild and transient, with injection site reactions and temporary flushing being the most frequently reported issues.
 MOTS-c (Mitochondrial Open Reading Frame of the 12S rRNA Type-c) is a naturally occurring peptide that your body already produces, which may explain its relatively clean safety profile compared to synthetic compounds .
-That said, the research base is still limited, and we believe in giving you the full picture.
+But the research base is still limited, and we believe in giving you the full picture.

 Common Side Effects